yixianOu/langchain-course/README.md

 #### Uninstalling Venvs

-Naturally, we might not want to keep all of these venvs clogging up the memory on our system, so after completing a chapter we recommend removing the venv with:
+Naturally, we might not want to keep all of these venvs clogging up the memory on our system, so after completing the course we recommend removing the venv with:

 ```
-cd example-chapter
 deactivate
 rm -rf .venv -r
 ```

 ### Ollama

-Many chapters use local LLMs via Ollama.
-To use Ollama you must go to [ollama.com](https://ollama.com/) and install Ollama for your respective OS (MacOS is recommended).
+The course can be run using OpenAI or Ollama.
+If using Ollama, you must go to [ollama.com](https://ollama.com/) and install Ollama for your respective OS (MacOS is recommended).

 Whenever an LLM is used via Ollama you must:

 1. Ensure Ollama is running by executing `ollama serve` in your terminal or running the Ollama application.
 Make sure to keep note of the port the server is running on, by default Ollama runs on `http://localhost:11434`

-2. Download the LLM being used in your current chapter using `ollama pull`.
+2. Download the LLM being used in your current example using `ollama pull`.
 For example, to download Llama 3.2 3B, we execute `ollama pull llama 3.2:3b` in our terminal.